GerasimosMakisMouzakitis/simple-drawing-app/README.md

 ## Usage

+1. **Draw a Line**:
-- Click on the canvas to set point A.
+   - Click on the canvas to set the start point.
-- Move the mouse and click again to set point B.
+   - Move the mouse and click again to set the end point.
    - A line will be drawn between the two points.

+2. **Enable Snapping**:
+   - Click the "Snap to Grid" button to enable/disable snapping to grid.

+3. **Select a Line**:
+   - Click on any existing line to select it.
+   - View its properties in the properties window.

+4. **Clear Canvas**:
+   - Click the "Clear Canvas" button to remove all lines.

 ## TODO